 The notice to vacate tells tenants to correct “overcrowding” (the formal eviction lawsuit would come next), but the tenants the Independent spoke to at Pini’s West Mission Street property were families: parents and their children.
 Burns’s motion claims children cannot be counted when calculating overcrowding.
 He cites the Federal Uniform Housing Code in saying “certain dwellings may be configured to allow a third person to comfortably sleep in non-bedroom space, [or living room] and that infants and very young children can share their parents’ room.”
 He adds that the Federal Fair Housing Act prevents discrimination on the basis of “familial status,” or that landlords must rent to families with children.

 According to deputy city attorney John Doimas, the city code adheres to the International Property Maintenance Code (IPMC) to determine overcrowding.
 The IPMC gives 70 square feet for a bedroom and 50 square feet per person per bedroom.
-The Housing Authority will add two people in a living room, and the Legal Aid Foundation of Santa Barbara, a group of volunteer attorneys to whom many tenants have turned, believes “two plus one” is reasonable.
+The Housing Authority will add two people in a living room, and the Legal Aid Foundation of Santa Barbara County, a group of attorneys to whom many tenants have turned, believes “two plus one” is reasonable.
 Legal Aid director Jennifer Smith said the number varies, per the state’s fair housing department, as there is no “hard and fast rule.”
 For example, she offered, “a court might view two adults and two infants in a room as reasonable if it did not cause any health and safety issues.”

 The other parties in the case have until July 25 to respond and then until July 29 to reply, Judge Sterne said this morning.
 The hearing on August 2 already is scheduled for a few other motions plus the usual monthly roundup.
 Judge Sterne said with a sigh, “That’s a lot for Friday.”